 Financial Statements - The financial statements for the Rural Electric System are reported using the economic resources measurement focus and the accrual basis of accounting.
 All assets, deferred outflows of resources, liabilities, and deferred inflows of resources (whether current or noncurrent) are included on the Statement of Net Position.
 The Statement of Revenues, Expenses and Changes in Net Position presents increases (revenues) and decreases (expenses) in net position.
-Revenues are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.